Myriad-Dreamin/typst.ts/docs/cookery/guide/all-in-one-node.typ

 If you have some ideas about how to improve the cache eviction strategy, please let us know.

-== Compile out a document instance by compile arguments
+== Compiling out a document instance by compile arguments

 With an intermediate document content: